mhjacks/mekinstall/README.md

-# MegaMek installer
+# MegaMek installer scripts and icons

-The ansible playbooks in this directory install MegaMek, MegaMekLab and MekHQ tarballs in a user directory.
+The ansible playbooks in the scripts directory install MegaMek, MegaMekLab and MekHQ tarballs in a user directory.

+The icons in the icons directory are used to create Linux desktop files for them.